bhamrick/precision_system/README.md

 * 2♣️!
 Semi-natural game forcing.
 Generally no 5 card majors, but may have 4 card majors.
 Often has clubs, but not necessarily.
 Opener bids 4 card suits up the line.
 * 2♦️!
-Forcing raise (11+ points, 5+♦️s, similar to inverted minors but should
+Forcing raise (11+ points, 5+♦️s, similar to inverted minors, but should
+Write
   have a fifth diamond)
 * 2♥️!
 Weak jump-shift: Less than constructive values and long hearts
 * 2♠️!
 Weak jump-shift: Less than constructive values and long spades